slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.
 -->

-Taxes aren’t a punishment.
-They are a membership fee that 80% of us are voluntarily overpaying.
+Taxes are a membership fee that most of us are voluntarily overpaying.